 Broadband is a newly formed company and therefore has not paid any compensation to any of its executive officers.
 In September 2011, Liberty Interactive completed the split-Off (the Split-Off) of its former subsidiary then-known as Liberty Media Corporation (currently known as Starz,Old LMC).
 In January 2013, Old LMC completed the spin-off of its former subsidiary Liberty (then-known as Liberty Spinco, Inc.) (the LMC Spin-Off).
 In connection with the Split-Off, Liberty Interactive entered into a services agreement with Old LMC, which was assumed by Liberty in the LMC Spin-Off, pursuant to which Liberty Interactive compensates Liberty for the portion of the salary and other cash compensation Liberty pays to its employees, including its named executive officers, that is allocable to Liberty Interactive for time spent by each such employee on matters related to that company.
 As noted elsewhere and described in more detail herein, in connection with the Spin-Off, Broadband and Liberty will enter into a services agreement pursuant to which Broadband will pay Liberty an agreed-upon services fee in exchange for the performance of specified services by Liberty and its employees for Broadband, including the services of Liberty's executive officers.
-For more information regarding this agreement, please see "Certain Relationships and Related Party Transactions- Relationships Between Broadband and Liberty-Services Agreements."
-Although, as noted above, Broadband has not paid any executive compensation, compensation has historically been paid to Liberty's executive officers for their service to each of Liberty and Liberty Interactive.
-Thus, for information concerning the compensation paid to these executive officers for their service to each of Liberty and Liberty Interactive.
-Thus, for information concerning the compensation paid to these executive officers for their service to each of Liberty and Liberty Interactive Interactive with the SEC on June 23, 2014 relating to their respective 2014 annual meetings of stockholders
+For more information regarding this agreement, please see "Certain Relationships and Related Party Transactions-

+Relationships Between Broadband and Liberty-Services Agreements."
+Although, as noted above, Broadband has not paid any executive compensation has historically been paid to Liberty's executive officers for their service to each of Liberty and Liberty Interactive.
+Thus, for information concerning the compensation has historically been paid to Liberty and Liberty Interactive for the year ended December 31, 2013 and certain related information, see Exhibit 99.1 to the Registration Statement on Form S-1, of which this prospectus forms a part, which includes substantially the same information that is included in each of the "Executive Compensation" sections of the defin